Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Summary and Conclusions

-This perceived stigma is particularly interesting when discussed in the context of broader scientific collaborations.
-When asked to rate how four different DES groups value EPO, we find that respondents believe working groups and members of their own institution place less value on EPO than the management and collaboration as a whole.
-We believe this could be due to two factors.
-First, the primary goal of the science working groups is to engage in research, and thus communicating scientific results outside of academia is not prioritized.
-The second contributing factor may be that the centralized EPO coordination did not extend throughout the hierarchy of DES infrastructure, i.e., there were no DES EPO representatives actively liaising between the EPO Committee and the working groups.
+In addition to exploring EPO in the context of the individual researcher, we also sought to understand respondents’ attitudes toward EPO on a collaboration-wide level.
+When asked to rate how four different groups within DES value EPO, we find that although respondents generally indicate moderate to high value for each of the groups, the highest ranking is awarded to their individual member institutions (see Table~\ref{tab:descent}).
+We speculate that both the value assigned by respondents and the likelihood of not knowing what value to assign are determined primarily by how familiar (or not) the respondents are with the activities of the group in question.
+It follows, then, that DES members are more easily able to gauge the value placed on EPO by their home institutions; this would explain the high value assigned to this group and the low fraction of \textsc{I Don't Know} responses.
+It is also possible that since the primary goal of the science working groups is to engage in research, communicating scientific results outside of academia is not prioritized.
+Furthermore, it may be that the centralized EPO coordination did not extend throughout the hierarchy of DES infrastructure, i.e., there were no DES EPO representatives actively liaising between the EPO Committee and the working groups.
 Therefore, there was not an established channel of communication to regularly inform individual working-group members of EPO events.
-We recognize that despite this disparity across groups, the perceived value placed on EPO is a medium to high value for all groups (Table \ref{desval}).
-Yet in Figure \ref{fig:incentives}, respondents claim that they would be encouraged to engage in more EPO if it were more highly regarded among their peers.
-It may be that there are general perceptions that 1) while EPO is valued, it must be secondary to other duties, such as research, or 2) EPO is not valued by the people scientists interact with most regularly (and is instead only valued by funding agencies or those in leadership positions).

-Furthermore, the fraction of respondents that indicated that they do not know the value that DES management places upon EPO is curious, given the various communication vehicles available to DES leadership.\footnote{As discussed in \citet{Wolf2018}, collaboration meetings, collaboration-wide telephone conferences, and the DES LISTSERV are available to the DES leadership to make announcements and update collaboration members.} It is possible that, in general, collaboration members feel removed from the DES leadership and do not feel confident in assigning a value to someone else's opinion.
-For example, an individual collaboration member may have a much closer rapport with a colleague at his/her institution than someone on the DES management committee.
-We also posit that while verbal support was given by the DES leadership to the DES EPO Committee \citep{Wolf2018}, the same support was not effectively communicated to the collaboration as a whole.
+We believe these responses provide evidence for the need for EPO facilitators to think critically about how information regarding EPO-related activities is disseminated throughout the collaboration or organization.